-1. If you access an array at a too large or negative index (i.e. x[i] where $i \ge x.length$ or i < 0).
-1. If you access a fixed-length bytesN at a too large or negative index.
-1. If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
-The low level operations never throw exceptions but indicate failures by returning false.
-1. If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly").
-1. If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0).
-1. If you shift by a negative amount.
-1. If you convert a value too big or negative into an enum type.
-1. If you perform an external function call targeting a contract that contains no code.
-1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).
-1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).
+- 1. If you access an array at a too large or negative index (i.e. x[i] where i >= x.length or i < 0). - 2.
+If you access a fixed-length bytesN at a too large or negative index. - 3.
+If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
+The low level operations never throw exceptions but indicate failures by returning false. - 4.
+If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly"). - 5.
+If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0).

+- 6. If you shift by a negative amount. - 7.
+If you convert a value too big or negative into an enum type. - 8.
+If you perform an external function call targeting a contract that contains no code. - 9.
+If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function). - 10.
+If your contract receives Ether via a public accessor function. - 11.
+If you call a zero-initialized variable of internal function type.

-Internally, Solidity performs an "invalid jump" when an exception is thrown and thus causes the EVM to revert all changes made to the state.
+Internally, Solidity performs an "invalid jump" when a user-provided exception is thrown.
+In contrast, it performs an invalid operation (instruction $0 \times f e$ ) if a runtime exception is encountered.
+In both cases, this causes the EVM to revert all changes made to the state.
 The reason for this is that there is no safe way to continue execution, because an expected effect did not occur.
 Because we want to retain the atomicity of transactions, the safest thing to do is to revert all changes and make the whole transaction (or at least call) without effect.